BalzaniEdoardo/common-infrastructure/ideas.md

 ## Included in slides

+**Financial Barriers**
+- Are there high costs associated with adopting or maintaining platform?
+- Are there cheaper or open-source alternatives that labs are using?
+- Is there a perception that the platform doesn't offer value for its cost?

+**Trust and Data Security**
+- Are labs concerned about the security of their data on the platform?
+- Are there clear guidelines and measures on data privacy and user rights?

 **Customization and Flexibility**
 - Can labs customize the platform to suit their specific needs, or is it a "one-size-fits-all" solution?
 - How easy is it to integrate the platform with other tools or workflows already in use by the labs?